karthik192000/resilient-payments-demo/README.md

 ---
 ## 🐳 Containerizing the Payments Switch WireMock Server
 The Payments Switch WireMock server is hosted on **WireMock Cloud**.
-However, for local testing,integration with other services or customization, you can containerize and run it using Docker.
+However, for local testing or customization, you can containerize and run it using Docker.

 You can follow the steps below to build and run the WireMock server in a Docker container.
 ### 🧱 Step 1.
 Build the Docker image